 6. Spray WD40

 Carefully spray some WD40 directly into the ignition port.
-After it has been sprayed, try inserting your key again.
+After spraying the WD40, try inserting your key again.

 7. Canned Air